 Compare dealer prices.
-The U.S. Mint doesn't sell American Eagle gold coins directly.
+Aside from the proof version, the U.S. Mint doesn't sell American Eagle gold coins directly.
 But there is a dealer location tool on the Mint's website.
 Comparing prices among dealers is easy, too, because coins sell at a premium above gold's spot price, or its delivery price as a commodity.
 You can find the spot price on precious metals exchange sites such as Monex.com or Kitco.com.

 Paying more than 5 percent premiums for gold bullion coins doesn't make sense, Mladjenovic says.
 "Aim for the lowest price," he says.
 And, avoid buying gold on eBay because you can get caught in a bidding war.

 Buy 1-ounce coins.
-American Eagle coins are issued in four denominations: 1-ounce, one-half ounce, one-quarter ounce and one-tenth ounce.
+American Eagle coins are issued in four denominations: 1-ounce, half-ounce, one-quarter ounce and one-tenth ounce.
 But the fractional coins carry higher premiums above spot prices than the 1-ounce versions, says Mladjenovic.
 So, it's best to stick with 1-ounce coins.

 Avoid rare coins.
 Rare coins require more diligence and expertise when buying them, Mladjenovic says.
 Two coins may look alike but have completely different grades.
 This difference can add up to thousands of dollars.
 You should hire a professional grading service and get a certificate of authenticity when buying rare coins -- a hassle for most investors.

 These professional grading services judge a coin's physical condition, assigning it a grade.
 "Buying rare coins is more like an art," Mladjenovic says.